goabstract/Marketing-for-Engineers/README.md

 * [Twitter Advanced search](https://twitter.com/search-advanced?lang=en) and comprehensive [guide](https://zapier.com/blog/twitter-advanced-search-guide/) how to use it.
 * LinkedIn search and brief [article](https://blog.linkedin.com/2017/january/19/how-to-make-the-most-of-the-new-linkedin-search) from LinkedIn team on how to use their new search (it's very easy!).
 * [Pipl](https://pipl.com/) helps you to find information about email's owners.
+* The Buyer Persona Word Doc [Generator](http://www.makemypersona.com/) from HubSpot can help you to make the first hypothesis for your persona.